killbill/killbill-stripe-plugin/README.md

 killbill-stripe-plugin
 ======================

-Plugin to use [Stripe Connect](https://stripe.com/docs/connect) as a gateway.
+Plugin to use [Stripe](https://stripe.com/) as a gateway.

+Release builds are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.kill-bill.billing.plugin.ruby%22%20AND%20a%3A%22stripe-plugin%22) with coordinates `org.kill-bill.billing.plugin.ruby:stripe-plugin`.

 Kill Bill compatibility
 -----------------------